Audrey Totter filmography

-This is the complete filmography of actor Audrey Totter (December 20, 1917 – December 12, 2013).
+This is the complete filmography of actress Audrey Totter (December 20, 1917 – December 12, 2013).
 Originally a radio actress, she entered motion pictures in 1944 and became known for her portrayals of Femme fatales and hard-boiled dames.
 She is best remembered for her appearances in such features as Lady in the Lake (1947), The Unsuspected (1947), and The Set-Up (1949).
 She later found equal success in television with recurring roles on such syndicated sitcoms as Our Man Higgins, Cimarron City, Dr. Kildare, and Medical Center.